If you are planning a trip to southern Albania, Butrint is one of those places you should not skip.

 - 🌿Ecotourism & nearby adventures – Walk around Lake Butrint or take a short boat trip along the Vivari Channel to visit Ali Pasha’s Castle.
 From Saranda and Ksamil, you can join combined tours that include Butrint and beach stops.

-Useful tips before visiting
+Practical tips before visiting Butrint

 - Best time to visit: Spring and autumn offer mild weather and fewer crowds.
 In summer, visit early morning or late afternoon to avoid the heat.